-Short and nimble, the Corgi was an expert at droving, as he was typically low enough to the ground to avoid being kicked as he chased after cattle.
+Short and nimble, the Corgi was an expert at droving, and was typically low enough to the ground to avoid being kicked as they chased after cattle.

 Today, the Pembroke Corgi especially is still considered a royal dog, as Queen Elizabeth II has rarely been seen without one since she was introduced to the breed in 1933.